Smartel1/meteo/README.md

 2. hmc5883l magnetometer (to measure wind azimuth)
 3. a3144 hall sensor to measure wind speed (rotation speed of anemometer)
 4. bmp280 to measure temperature and air pressure

+In order to get precise values meteostation should be calibrated.
+You need to get coefficients for compass by calling calibrate_compass() (read comments in code) and find correct coefficient to decode anemometer rotation speed to wind speed (use another anemometer as standard)